Dur4nt3/rps_project/README.md

 **Skills demonstrated: Basic HTML, basic CSS, basic Javascript.**

+**Webpage responsiveness: THIS PROJECT WILL NOT DISPLAY PROPERLY ON A MOBILE PHONE.**

 ### **Note:**

 This project includes some styling to polish some CSS knowledge and learn the interaction between JavaScript and CSS [^1].

 As mentioned, the main intent of the project is to demonstrate basic JavaScript knowledge and how to integrate it into a webpage, therefore, it's is not my intent to go overboard with page styling (even though I might have :disappointed_relieved:).

-At a later stage, when I learn more advanced CSS techniques; I might update this project to include some animations and polish the overall look of the page.
+At a later stage, when I learn more advanced CSS techniques; I might update this project to include some animations and polish the overall look of the page (and most importantly, create a responsive design).

 ### **Attribution:**